gincoat/gincoat.github.io/docs/handlers.md

 title: Handlers
 ---

-A Handler is nothing but a function to handle the HTTP request Here is an example of a handler function to list users
+A Handler is nothing but a function to handle the HTTP requests to the matching route.

+Here is an example for a handler function to list users
 ```go title="#file: handlers/users.go"
 package handlers